Riwajchalise/Law-Space-Website/_posts/2022-08-29-graduate-voices-cfp-aag-2023.md

 author: "Carly Griffith"
 ---

 If you're a graduate student whose work intersects with questions of law and space, consider submitting a paper for the annual "Graduate Voices in the Lawscape" sessions at the [AAG conference](https://www.aag.org/events/aag2023/) sponsored by the [Legal Geography Specialty Group](https://www.legalgeography.com/).
-These sessions will be hosted virtually at the AAG conference in 2023.
+These sessions will be hosted hybrid (in-person & virtual) at the AAG conference in 2023.
 Submission deadline is October 15, 2022.

 ### Session description